ouspg/CompSec/Lab3_ChipWhisperer/README.md

 15. Save the project.
 16. Check from Project -> Trace management that you have successfully saved 8 different traces to this project.

-TODO: Explain here what we should have now and what were doing next and based on what

-Technically it could be possible to determine private key by examinging power traces just by looking at them and plotting them carefully on top of each other, but we of course want automated attack instead of manual attack.

 Now we have successfully saved power traces for different private keys and next we analyze those with Python scripts.
 Capture sofware and ChipWhisperer board are not needed anymore if you have saved correct power traces successfully.

+Technically it could be possible to determine private key by examinging power traces just by looking at them and plotting them carefully on top of each other (feel free to try using different "fixed plaintexts" and draving multiple traces to same image with different colors!), but we of course want automated attack instead of manual attack.

 Basically we will do next:
 1. Load power trace to script
 2. Find good reference pattern from power trace
-3. By using reference pattern, calculate execution times for every looping of vulnerable code in order to find out if processed bit of private key was 0 or 1
+3. By using reference pattern, calculate execution times for every loop over private key bits in order to find out if processed bit of private key was 0 or 1

 Lets start with loading power trace and plotting it to the image.
 Write your own script and run it from command line.